sxm13/mofchecker_2.0/README.md

 ### ⚖️ License

-The code in this package is licensed under the MIT License.
+The code in this package is licensed under the Academic Non-Commercial Share-Alike(ANCSA) License.